Buddhist tattoos generally refers to any tattoo design that contains elements and symbols of the Buddhist religion.

-It may contain the image of the Buddha as well as other traditional elements such as the Dharma wheel, the Indian lotus, the three jewels or the Bodhi tree.
+It may contain the image of the Buddha himself as well as other traditional elements such as the Dharma wheel, the Indian lotus, the three jewels or the Bodhi tree.

 People who choose to wear a Buddhist tattoo have affinities with either the Buddhist religion and culture or its values.

-Buddhist Tattoo Symbols and Meanings
+Buddhist Tattoo Symbols and their Meanings

 Dharma wheel – dating back to ancient India, is one of the earliest symbols in Buddhism and also a royal symbol.